A new parametrization for ideal classes in rings defined by binary forms, and applications: Orbits over arithmetic rings and fields

 Proposition~\ref{prop-adelic} reduces the problem of ascertaining when the distinguished orbit arises globally to the problem of determining the conditions under which the distinguished orbit arises everywhere locally.
-In what follows, we derive these local conditions.
+In the rest of this section, we derive these local conditions.